valid-resource/Invite/README.md

 # Invite

-For sending a invite request to organization opening an issue(Pull Request).
+For sending a invite request to organization opening an issue.